 David Pocock believes Australian rugby looks past size when it comes to back-row forwards thanks to pioneers Phil Waugh and George Smith.

-Australia have paired double breakdown threat Pocock and Michael Hooper for Saturday’s make-or-break World Cup showdown with England at Twickenham.
+Australia have paired double breakdown threat Pocock and Michael Hooper for tomorrow’s make-or-break World Cup showdown with England at Twickenham.

 While the Wallabies boast two natural foraging openside flankers, England have none in their squad, failing to produce a top-class breakdown specialist since Neil Back starred in the 2003 World Cup triumph.